FirespriteLtd/website/site/content/news/firesprite-games-releases-the-persistence-for-playstation-vr-exclusively.md

   src: /images/uploads/games-thepersistence.jpg
   title: The Persistence
 ---
+#### The Persistence is available now for digital download and in retail stores tomorrow.

-We’re really excited to announce that The Persistence is going to be available as a physical release on Blu Ray as well as a digital download.
-It will be available for download on the 24th July, and in stores on the 25th of July.\
+We're so excited to announce that The Persistence is out now on the PlayStation Store for immediate download with the physical edition available in the US and Europe from tomorrow. \
 \
-In case you haven’t heard of the game, The Persistence is a procedurally generated sci-fi horror game, exclusively coming to PlayStation®VR.
+In case you haven’t heard of it, The Persistence is the debut title from Firesprite Games.
+It's a procedurally generated sci-fi horror game, exclusively made for PlayStation®VR.

 ![Screenshot](/images/uploads/games-thepersistence-screen1.jpg "The Persistence Screenshot")